-Nadia (she/her) is a talented and resourceful person who effortlessly combines her education as a physician and her skills as a former editor, journalist and communications manager to bring to the center the voices and perspectives of people who find themselves at fringe.
+Nadia (she/her) is a physician by education who comes to Authentic Engagement with her experiences as a communications and knowledge specialist.
+She hopes to bring to the center the voices and perspectives of people who find themselves on the fringes.
 Her work is informed by her field experience in South East Asia and lived experiences as a global citizen and woman of color navigating North America in the 21st century.

 Nadia Jajja has been writing since the mid-2000s and has over 10 years’ experience in communications.
 Her work portfolio includes writings on women’s issues, reproductive health and vulnerable populations as well as content creation and dissemination projects.
 She believes that access to timely and accurate knowledge combined with empathy and compassion is the key to proactive social change – and with Authentic Engagement she strives to deliver just this.